 It doesn’t take much to give a child or a teen a joyous occasion spending time with you.
 You don’t need expensive gifts or trips to exotic places.
 Doing things together are what count most.
 Sledding, ice skating, baking, creating crafts, watching a movie, visiting a children’s museum, taking a short railroad trip, building a snowman, making a family video, adopting a pet from a local shelter, volunteering to wrap gifts for the needy, these are all experiences that create positive memories of your warmth and care.

 For children coping with divorce and its aftermath, our challenge as parents is to create new traditions and activities that can replace the memories of family holidays in the past.
+Shared below are some suggestions for helping your children through the holiday season in the best possible spirits.

 Talk to your children about the holidays.
 Listen, rather than lecture, and let them vent about their feelings, regrets and frustrations.
 Acknowledge what they are expressing to you and be understanding.
 Be aware that some children will hold their feelings in to protect you.
 Reassure them that it’s okay to talk about their sadness as well as apprehension about what they will experience this year.